13.2 FC Intake

 Overview

-When a child is placed in state care, the Department of Family Services (DFS) may refer the case to the Wyoming CSE Program to defray the costs of foster care placement.
-In general, the DFS case worker will refer all cases to the Wyoming CSE Program unless the case meets specific good cause exceptions as listed below and found in the DFS Protective and Juvenile Services Manual 6.2 Child Support for Child in Out-of-Home Care1:
+When a child is placed in state care, the Department of Family Services (DFS) may refer the case to the Wyoming Child Support Program (CSP) to defray the costs of foster care placement.
+In general, the DFS case worker will refer all cases to the Wyoming CSP unless the case meets specific good cause exceptions as listed below and found in the DFS Protective and Juvenile Services Manual 6.2 Child Support for Child in Out-of-Home Care1:

 Note: Only DFS can make the above-listed good cause exceptions.
 If a District CSE Office receives a 543 child support application, the District CSE Office will proceed with intake as discussed below.